 The performance of acid-resistant bricks and membranes in these industries is a key challenge to achieving greater relatability and reducing maintenance costs.
 Quality workmanship can be difficult in such corrosive environments however it is essential to achieve reliable outcomes.
 Additionally, time constraints for maintenance shutdowns require performance and problem solving under pressure from condition assessment to implementation of repairs.

-Our professional engineers can independently assess the refractory repair scope required to meet reliability goals and ensure unnecessary repairs are avoided.
-We can also generate ‘on the spot’ technical solutions that account for site material limitations and provide engineered solutions to emergent problems within the resource constraints of the shutdown.
-Additionally, we provide future scope of works for the next shutdown.
+Our professional material and process engineers can independently assess the refractory repair scope required to meet reliability goals and ensure unnecessary repairs are avoided.
+We can generate ‘on the spot’ technical solutions that account for site material limitations and provide technical solutions to emergent problems within the resource constraints of the shutdown.
+Additionally, we provide future work scopes for the next shutdown.

 Concrete Assessment & Repairs

 We specialise in the assessment of concrete structures degraded by corrosion, chemical attack, thermal stress, weathering.
 We undertake assessment of your structures, identify key failure mechanisms, and carry out repairs.
 Our experts are familiar with silos, stacks, sulphur pits, effluent tanks, plinths, columns, and other structures.